neptune-mutual-blue/protocol/docs/Vault.md

  - Cover fees paid in stablecoin get added to the liquidity pool.
  - The protocol supplies a small portion of idle assets to lending protocols (v2).
  - Flash loan interest also gets added back to the pool.
- - To protect liquidity providers from cover incidents, they can redeem upto 25% of the cover payouts through NEP provision.
+ - To protect liquidity providers from cover incidents, they can redeem upto 25% of the cover payouts through NPM provision.
  - To protect liquidity providers from cover incidents, they can redeem upto 25% of the cover payouts through `assurance token` allocation.

 ## Functions